Menu

 • Celebrate wear time!
 Positive reinforcement goes a long way.
 “I love how you’re listening!”
 “You kept your hearing aids on all the way to school!”

 • Bypass the Noise!
-Talk to your audiologist about using an FM or remote microphone system that enables your child to hear your voice directly in their hearing aids.
+Talk to your audiologist about using a remote microphone system that enables your child to hear your voice directly in their hearing aids.

 More from the Web